sfmskywalker/Orchard-Off-The-Grid/Layouts/19 - Chapter 17 - Layout and Element APIs.md

 In addition to handling the removal of elements, you would also have to invoke the `IElementManager.Saving` method, which will invoke the `Saving` event on all elements.

-> Although there are currently no elements that handle the `Saving` event, elements provided by third-party modules may of course rely on this event.
+> There are currently no elements that handle the `Saving` event, but it is there if you need it.

+### Summary
+In this chapter we learned about various services that are provided by the **Layouts** module, which itself relies on them to implement the layout editor and **LayoutPart** for example.
+Knowing how to use these services enable you to implement more advanced modules that rely on elements.

+In the next chapter, we will take everything we learned in this chapter and use it to build a rather advanced element called **SlideShow**.
+We'll see how we can have that element store each individual slide and how to implement slide editors using layout and element APIs.